-Was - Were - Past Tense of the verb "To Be"
+Was - Were - Past Tense of Be

 The verb 'to be' is used in many questions such as "Are you married?", "Where are you from?", "Are you happy?", etc. Once you understand the verb 'to be' in the present tense, learn the verb 'to be' in the past tense.
 Use this guide to 'was / were' and compare this form to 'am / is / are' of the present simple to compare the present to the past.